cbor-wg/cddl/draft-ietf-cbor-cddl.md

 In a map context, the names become the map keys ("member keys").

-In an array context, the sequence of elements in the group is important, as it is the information that allows associating actual array elements with entries in the group.
+In an array context, the sequence of elements in the group is important, as that sequence is the information that allows associating actual array elements with entries in the group.
 In a map context, the sequence of entries in a group is not relevant (but there is still a need to write down group entries in a sequence).